uchicago-dsi/debit-scrapers/services/extract/README.md

 The service's Makefile provides simple entrypoints for running the application locally as a Docker Compose application.
 A few pointers:

-- All of the commands listed below must be run directly under the `extract` service folder.
+- All of the commands listed below must be run directly under the current directory.

-- Services can be shut down at any point by entering CTRL-C or, for services executing in the background, CTRL-D. This automatically shuts stops and destroys the active Docker containers.
+- Services can be shut down at any point by entering `CTRL-C` or, for services executing in the background, `CTRL-D`.
+This automatically shuts, stops, and destroys the active Docker containers.

 - Data from the PostgreSQL database is persisted in the Docker volume `pgdata`, which is saved under `extract` and ignored by Git.
-Because the service's Docker containers are run as the root user, you will need to assign yourself ownership of the directory if you'd like to delete or modify it (e.g., `sudo chown -R <username> pgdata`).
+NOTE: Because the service's Docker containers run as the root user, you will need to assign yourself ownership of the directory if you'd like to manually delete or modify it (e.g., `sudo chown -R $(id -un):$(id -gn) .`, assuming `extract` is your current working directory).

 - For all commands, pgAdmin is provided as a GUI for the PostgreSQL databases.
-To use pgAdmin, navigate to localhost:443 in a web browser, select servers in the dropdown in the lefthand sidebar, click on the database you would like to inspect, and then log in with the password `postgres` when prompted.
-Browse tables and query the loaded data using raw SQL statements.
+To use pgAdmin, navigate to localhost:443 in a web browser, select "Servers" from the dropdown in the lefthand sidebar, click on the database you would like to inspect, and then log in with the password `postgres` when prompted.
+Browse tables through the interface and query data using raw SQL statements.

-#### Build Scrapers
+#### Build Image

 Builds a Docker image of the scrapers, which was architected as a Django project utilizing Django REST Framework.